-You see that yummy ad right up there?
-Yeah, cookies are off limits right now but if you weren’t crazypants like we are and did a no-sugar through the holiday thing, you can go check them all out.
+Yeah, cookies are off limits right now, but if you aren’t crazypants like we are, with the whole no-sugar diet thing, you can go check them all out.
 But don’t tell me how awesome they are, because I’ll cutchoo.

 The only sugar we’re allowed to have (and only because we CrossFit) is one serving of a green apple and one serving of an approved starch (sweet potato, butternut squash, pumpkin) per day.
 Which basically means I almost tackled my kids for their hot cocoa the other night when we were downtown for a Christmas Walk.